sc-ventures/cloudbreak-documentation/docs/gcp-launch.md

 #### Service Account

 In order to launch clusters on GCP via Cloudbreak, you must have a Service Account that Cloudbreak can use to create resources.
 In addition, you must also have a P12 key associated with the account.
-If you need to create these, refer to [GCP documentation](https://cloud.google.com/storage/docs/authentication#service_accounts) on how to create a service account and generate a P12 key.

-Once you have the service account that you want to use for Cloudbreak, make sure that your service account fulfills one of the following roles are enabled for your service account:
+The service account must have the following roles are enabled:

 * Compute Engine > Compute Image User
 * Compute Engine > Compute Instance Admin (v1)